-Investments include mutual funds.
 Purchased investments are initially stated at cost.
 Investments received by gift are recorded at market value at the date of contribution.
-Investments in equity securities with readily determinable fair values and all investments in debt securities are reported at fair value with gains and losses included on the statement of activities and changes in net assets.
+Investments in equity securities with readily determinable fair values and all investments in debt securities are reported at fair value with gains and losses included on the statements of activities.
 The fair value of alternative investments is further described under the fair value measurement policy below.